epidedick/subject_exams_tek1/EPITECH_EXAM_LEVEL_2.md

 |my_number_of_occurrence|
 |:----|
-|Write a program which returns the number of occurrence of the parameter 1 in the parameter 2 given.
+|Write a program which returns the number of occurrence to each character of the first parameter in the second parameter.
 |
 |FOLDER     :   ex_04
 |BINARY NAME:   ex_04